Consensys/quorum-remix/README.md

 - The extension should automatically reload with any changes you make.

 ## Testing
 The Quorum plugin uses NightwatchJS to run integration tests on chrome and firefox.

+**First you need to make a copy of .env.local.template called .env.local** Then either replace the password placeholder with the rpc password, or uncomment the bottom section to use your local 7nodes instance to run the tests.

-To run them, run one of the following:
+Once those environment variables are set up, run one of the following:

 ```
 yarn test_chrome